Gluten-Free Himalayan Tartary Buckwheat Flour Tortillas Recipe

 Spread the love

-These delicious Himalayan Tartary Buckwheat flour tortillas are easy to make.
+This delicious Himalayan Tartary Buckwheat flour tortillas recipe is easy to make.
 A go-to for wraps, burritos, quesadillas, and more.

-These delicious Himalayan Tartary Buckwheat (HTB) flour tortillas are easy to make.
-They’re also more nutrient-dense than standard tortillas with HTB and almond flour onboard.
+These Himalayan Tartary Buckwheat (HTB) flour tortillas are easy to make!
+They’re also more nutrient-dense than standard tortillas because they rock HTB.

 It packs four bioactive compounds—rutin, quercetin, luteolin, and hesperidin—and a powerhouse free-radical scavenger that’s considered pretty rare (2-HOBA).

 It also rocks vitamins, minerals, polyphenols, flavonols, and immense prebiotics for your gut.
-In fact according to Dr. Bland it’s “the most immuneoactive, nutrient-dense plant yet discovered.”
+In fact according to one report, it’s “the most immuneoactive, nutrient-dense plant yet discoveredwhich is exactly why I ad it to this recipe with almond flour and more.

 Himalayan Tartary Buckwheat Flour Tortillas Recipe

-Making your own Himalayan Tartary Buckwheat tortillas from scratch is an optimal jam.
+Making your own organic buckwheat tortillas from scratch is an optimal jam.
 It skips additives, denatured flour, and toxic plastic wraps.

 Equipment